 July 2016: Trump adviser Carter Page makes a business trip to Russia.

 FISC (Foreign Intelligence Surveillance Court) rejects FBI request to wiretap Page.

 Obama national security adviser Susan Rice begins to show increased interest in National Security Agency (NSA) intelligence material including "unmasked Americans" identities, according to news reports referring to White House logs.

 July 18-21, 2016: Republican National Convention

-Late July 2016: FBI agent Peter Strzok opens counterintelligence investigation based on Trump campaign adviser George Papadopoulos.
+July 31, 2016: FBI agent Peter Strzok opens counterintelligence investigation "Crossfire Hurricane" into Trump associate, based on Trump campaign adviser George Papadopoulos.

 Democratic operative and Ukrainian-American Chalupa leaves the Democratic National Committee (DNC) to work full-time on her research into Manafort, Trump and Russia; and provides off-the-record guidance to "a lot of journalists."

 July 22, 2016: WikiLeaks begins publishing hacked Democratic National Committee emails.
 WikiLeaks' Julian Assange denies the email source is Russian.

 July 30, 2016: Justice Dept. official Bruce Ohr meets with ex-British spy Christopher Steele at the Mayflower Hotel in Washington.
 Ohr brings his wife, Nellie, who -- like Steele -- works at Fusion GPS on the Trump-Russia oppo research project.
 Ohr calls FBI Deputy Director McCabe.